What is it?

 The RIAK E-duathlon League is all about keeping the competitive beast lurking inside of you well-fed.
 We don’t necessarily mean competitive in the sense of looking for the win but most importantly, that competitive urge to keep improving.
 That is why there are not only points for placing but for other achievements too.
 For instance, for taking the KoM/QoM on the bike course or once into the second round of races, points for the most improved athlete.
 There should be an inducement for everyone, not just the high performance participants.

-Our favourite thing about the RIAK E-duathlon League is not the competitive nature of the racing, it’s the social element of having a live Zoom video feed for participants to join.
-This will largely be used for commentary by the RIAK team, but there is opportunity for participants to talk to one another during the bike leg in a way you simply cannot do in real-world racing without being penalised by some overly officious race marshal!
+Our favourite thing about the RIAK E-duathlon League is not the competitive nature of the racing, it’s the uniquely social element of having athletes racing out of the studio as well as athletes racing at home and joining us via a live Zoom video feed.
+This feed is largely used for commentary by the RIAK team, but there is opportunity for participants to talk to one another during the bike leg in a way you simply cannot do in normal real-world racing without being penalised by some overly officious race marshal!
 Use it to play mind games or to encourage each other, it’s up to you to decide how to play it but either way, it all adds to the fun!

 How does it work?